ADVISEMENT is the process of fixing a student's IPS and assigning the subjects a student will take.

 The department bases the number of slots for a course on the number of students who got advised for it so ideally there should be enough.

 You may try getting the class through load revision.

-Students may revise their load (add/withdraw classes, change sections) starting February 4, 2021.
-Changes to both Third Quarter and Fourth Quarter classes can be made at this time.
+Students may revise their load (add/withdraw classes, change sections) starting June 22, 2021.

 The specific dates covering the load revision period can be accessed here.